 The current Yocto Project policy regarding backporting is to consider bug fixes and security fixes only.
 Policy dictates that features are not backported to a stable release.
 This policy means generic recipe version upgrades are unlikely to be accepted for backporting.
-The exception to this policy occurs when there is a strong reason such as the fix happens to also be the preferred upstream approach.
+The exception to this policy occurs when a strong reason exists such as the fix happens to also be the preferred upstream approach.

 Stable release branches have strong maintenance for about a year after their initial release.
 Should significant issues be found for any release regardless of its age, fixes could be backported to older releases.
-For issues that are not backported given an older release, Community LTS trees and branches allow community members to share patches for older releases.
+For issues that are not backported given an older release, Community LTS trees and branches exist where community members share patches for older releases.
 However, these types of patches do not go through the same release process as do point releases.
 You can find more information about stable branch maintenance at https://wiki.yoctoproject.org/wiki/Stable_branch_maintenance.

 3.4 Testing and Quality Assurance¶